Vietnam

 Boats

-This slow travel mode is one of the best ways to explore the Mekong Delta region in the South or North Vietnam’s Halong Bay.
+This slow travel mode is one of the best ways to explore the Mekong Delta region in the South or Northern Vietnam’s Halong Bay.

 Public bicycles